WebsiteDons/wisecp-module-paypal-smart-checkout/README.md

 * Upload the package **MaaxPayPal** folder to `coremio/modules/Payment`
 ## Known Issues
 * the test connection function does nothing because the AJAX process is not connected
-* Invoice bulk payment needs to be configured.
-Currently only handles single invoice and new purchase.
 * Subscription method not operational though the fields exist in configuration
 * Commission method not operational though the field exist
 * Secret Key not needed and will be removed